kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 - Remove the deprecated release sig-release-1.30-{blocking,informing} dashboards
 - Add the new dashboards for the current release e.g., sig-release-1.34-{blocking,informing}
+- Pairing with the Release Signal lead, check that the new dashboards are working by visiting the TestGrid pages for the new dashboards and verifying that all the necessary jobs show up correctly.

+Note: Comparing the new jobs with previous version(s) might help to identify any missing jobs or misconfigurations.

 #### Run test generation script